“Out of intense complexities, intense simplicities emerge”. W. S. Churchill.

 time we looked at the reality.

 In my second and third pieces in this blog, we realised that taxes don’t fund government spending, it’s actually the reverse.
-Governments (if they have their own currency, like the UK) decide how much money the country needs, and then provide it by spending it into existence.
+Governments (if they have their own currency, like the UK) decide how much money the country needs, and then provide it by spending it into existence. ( They also license the commercial banks to make loans, a form of money creation.)
 They then take some back in the form of taxation, for various reasons.
 (See my 3rd piece, Let’s talk about taxes).
 Virtually all other economic activity flows from this government money creation.
 And this process is often referred to as the “Budget Deficit”.

 Even more confusingly, it is often called Government “borrowing”, which is nonsense.
 It is nothing like “borrowing“, as you or I understand it in our daily lives.
 If you, or I, were allowed to, and entitled to, put whatever credit figure we liked in our bank accounts, would we really go out and borrow money from anyone?

 actually is the “Budget Deficit”?
 Well, first of all, let’s realise that

 “deficit” and “debt” of governments, are frequently used confusingly as meaning

 The “Deficit” is actually the total amount